 To ensure sufficient liquidity for households in light of the crisis, the Congress put forward several sources of cash support targeted at those who are the most vulnerable and those who lost their jobs because of the pandemic lockdowns.
 The success of this approach is evident in the latest jobs report.
-As of the time of writing of this report, the unemployment rate declined from a high of 14.7 percent in April to an unexpectedly low 10.2 percent in July, as per the Bureau of Labor Statistics, as millions of workers went back to their employers as businesses re-opened.
-In parallel, there has been a continuing decline in the number of workers claiming regular UI benefits, falling from 24.9 million during the week ending May 9 to 16.1 million the week ending July 25.
-We estimate the improvement in the unemployment rate in May was almost entirely due to some of those on temporary layoffs returning to work.
-In other words, the jobs report showed most temporary layoffs went back to work rather than becoming permanent layoffs and there was no significant increase in new permanent layoffs.
+As of the time of writing of this report, the unemployment rate declined from a high of 14.7 percent in April to an unexpectedly low 7.9 percent in September, per the BLS, as millions of workers went back to their employers as businesses re-opened.
+In parallel, there has been a continuing decline in the number of workers claiming regular UI benefits, falling from 25.1 million during the week ending May 9 to 11.8 million the week ending October 17.26 We estimate the improvement in the unemployment rate since May was almost entirely due to some of those on temporary layoffs returning to work.
+In other words, the September jobs report showed most temporary layoffs went back to work rather than becoming permanent layoffs.27

 The Congress provided additional benefits to Americans to protect against economic insecurity.
 Workers at firms with fewer than 500 employees (though firms who employ health care providers and emergency responders and those with fewer than 50 employees may exclude such employees) were provided expanded paid sick days and family and medical leave benefits so that they could take time off to quarantine due to the illness, look after those in their family who needed to quarantine, or care for children whose child care programs or schools were closed.
 In short, numerous aspects of the relief bills, particularly the CARES Act, were aimed at helping households cushion the economic impact of the lockdown.
-While it will be months, and possibly years, before the country fully recovers from the COVID-19 downturn, it is important to track whether the economy is moving in the right direction.
+While it will be months, possibly years, before the country fully recovers from the COVID-19 downturn, it is important to track whether the economy is moving in the right direction.